top of page

 Margin Optimization

-Specific changes will improve four key indicators:
+Specific changes will improve three key margins:

 Dental-Hygienist (1) (1).png